iag-sc31/iag-sc31.github.io/README.md

 # iag-sc31.github.io
-Sub-Commission on Earth Tides and Geodynamics
+Sub-Commission on Earth Tides and Geodynamics of the International Association of Geodesy

-Scheduled and past online seminars